 - Make occasional, short, non-medical trips (such as a haircut or family event)

-- Attend adult day care for therapeutic or medical reasons
+- Attend adult day care programs

 The key factor is that leaving home is difficult without assistance, a wheelchair, walker, or special transportation due to your illness or injury.
+If you need a taxing effort to leave home, or your doctor believes leaving home is not recommended due to your condition, you likely meet the homebound requirement.

 2. A Doctor Must Order Your Care